VNWiki/Hugo-VNWiki/content/visual-novels/full-metal-daemon-muramasa.md

 3. Install mf-install.sh in Bash Terminal

-Click the 🍷 wine bottle on the bottom and click Bash Terminal.
+Click the Wine bottle on the bottom and click Bash Terminal.
 Once it’s open, run these commands.

 ```
 cd <path to the mf-install-muramasa folder>